Journal

 Frozen Shoulder and Workers Compensation: A Difficult Claim

-Adhesive capsulitis is notoriously hard to prove as work-related.
-The medical picture, the evidentiary challenges, and what succeeds in frozen shoulder claims.
+Adhesive capsulitis is notoriously difficult to prove as work-related in workers compensation claims.
+The medical picture, the evidentiary challenges, and what succeeds.

 · · 7 min